KubaTaba1uga/python_script_executor/README.md

 	python3 -m poetry install

 # App usage
+Copy scripts You would like to execute to python_script_executor/scripts directory.

-To order scripts add numbers preceded by `_` to their names.
+To order scripts add numbers preceded by `_` to their names ends.
 If numbers are missing scripts will be executed randomly.

-Name Example:
+Script Name Examples:

 	script_0.sh
-	script_1.sh
+	update-apt-get_1.sh
+	update-upgrade_2.sh

 To start app with default settings use:

 	python start.py